Ashleigh Johnson: Princeton University

-2016 Summer Olympics
+2016 Rio de Janeiro Olympics

-Johnson was the first African-American woman to make the US Olympic water polo team when she made the team for the 2016 Summer Olympics.
-The geographical diversity Johnson brought to the team, she was the only team member not from California, was highlighted by SwimSwam before the Olympic Games.
+Johnson was the first African-American woman to make the US Olympic water polo team when she was selected for the 2016 Summer Olympics.
+At the 2016 Olympics, she was coached by former UCLA women's coach Adam Krikorian, a USA Water Polo Hall of Fame inductee.
+Johnson brought geographical diversity to the US team as the only team member not from California.
 Her age, 21 years old, and her sub-Saharan African ancestry were highlighted by Sports Illustrated leading up to the 2016 Olympic Games.
-She helped the team win the gold medal at the Olympic Games.
+As goalkeeper, she was a critical part of leading the US team to the gold medal.
 In doing so, she became just the second Princeton Tiger to win an Olympic gold medal, then return to compete for the university.

+By her Olympic years, observers of the game noted that her height and long arms gave her particular skill in shooting lengthy passes to team members for counterattacks, and to block high shots to the goal.
+Observers of the game also noted her ease and speed moving through the water to position herself quickly.

+Professional water polo

 Orizzonte Catania, Italy

-From January 2018 she has been hired by the Orizzonte Catania, the most titled club in Europe in recent times.
-She lives and trains in Italy for Orizzonte Catania during the season, training in the United States in the off-season.
+Beginning in January 2018, she played for the Orizzonte Catania, one of the most titled clubs in Europe.
+She lived and trained in Italy for Orizzonte Catania during the season, and trained in the United States in the off-season.

 Ethnikos Piraeus, Greece

-For the 2021-22 season, she is the goalkeeper of Greek Ethnikos Piraeus, a club with big tradition in Greek water polo.
-On March 30, she won the Women's LEN Trophy with Ethnikos Piraeus.
-That was the second time Ethnikos has won the title, thus becoming the Greek team with the most in the competition.
-Meanwhile, that was Johnson's first European club competition title.
+During the 2021-22 season, she was the goalkeeper of Greek Ethnikos Piraeus, a club with a strong tradition of achievement in Greek water polo.
+On March 30, she won the Women's LEN Trophy with Ethnikos Piraeus, her first European club competition title.
+That was the second time Ethnikos has won the title, thus becoming the Greek team with the most wins in the competition.